Continuity of Instruction

 Email through the LMS.
 To communicate with just a few students or an individual student, you can send a message via the Inbox feature.
 Messages are sent to each recipient's Citadel email account.

 Discussion Boards.
-You may create Discussion Threads by topic or date.
+You may create Discussion Boards by topic or date.
 You can also post discussion questions about course readings, lectures, etc.

 Virtual Conferencing.
 Zoom is a collaboration tool that can be used to conduct virtual, synchronous class sessions.
-For more information on free Zoom accounts visit the Zoom website.
-Click here to watch a step-by-step tutorial on how to use Zoom.
+Click here to access resources and helpful links on how to log into your Citadel Zoom account.

 Creating Course Content.
 If you have your lecture materials recorded, you can upload them to your LMS course shell remotely.
 If you do not have lectures prerecorded, you are encouraged to use the applications that you are most comfortable with to create recorded lectures or screencasts.
-Some options may include, but are not limited to: Screencast-o-matic and Voice-over PowerPoint.
-Click here to watch a step-by-step tutorial on how to use Screencast-o-matic.
+Some options may include, but are not limited to: Studio within Canvas, Screencast-o-matic and Voice-over PowerPoint.

 Administering Assignments, Tests and Grades.
 You can administer assignments, tests and assign grades within Canvas.